Drivers Interface

 Parameters:

 params?: ListParams- Optional parameters objectpath?: string- The directory path to list.
 If omitted, lists the root directory.
-Path format can be"storage://path/to/dir"or just"path/to/dir"depending on the driver implementation.
+Path format can be"storage://path/to/dir"or just"path/to/dir"depending on the driver implementation.signal?: AbortSignal- Optional cancellation signal.
+When the signal aborts, the driver should cancel any in-flight request and reject.
+See Cancellation.

 Returns: Promise<FsData> - Promise resolving to file system data object containing: